 Savings Account: Ally

 I shut down the old bank account with the appalling interest rate of 0.01% and opened a new account that pays 185x the amount of interest (1.85%!).
-It is all in Ally right now, and they ramp up the interest rates frequently to keep up with competition.
+It is all in Ally right now, and they ramp up the interest rates frequently to keep up with the competition.
 I calculated 6 months of expenses as my emergency fund and keep it all here.
 The one downside to Ally is it is online only, but that is fine with me as they reimburse your ATM fees and have great customer service.
 The amount should really just be one straight line on 6 months of expenses, but I use the account to house paychecks and manually invest every so often.
 I need to set up automatic investments straight to my brokerage account!
 The graph is spikier in the second half because my paychecks were larger and I was investing it more frequently.

 401k (Roth and Traditional)